 Call Now: 1-877-725-2785

-Changing schools can be a difficult decision for every family, but we want to make sure you have all of your questions answered before joining us.
-We have talked to many of our parents and below are some frequently asked questions about our online school in PA with regards to academics, technology, socialization, and enrollment.
+Changing schools can be a difficult decision for every family.
+We want to make sure you have all of your questions answered before joining us.
+We have talked to many of our parents.
+Below are some frequently asked questions about our online school in PA with regards to academics, technology, socialization, and enrollment.

 Type of Questions About Online School